petestylianos/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 I am currently pursuing a master's degree in Business Analytics from Monash University.
 I am interested in incorporating Data Science into Finance and Sport's analytics.
 My bachelors degree is in Finance and Banking Management and I would like to work in Finance upon graduating.
-At the moment.
-I am busy getting through the steap learning curve of __R__ and improve my interactive visualizations skills by building __Shiny__ apps.
+At the moment I am busy getting through the steap learning curve of __R__ and improving my interactive visualizations skills by building __Shiny__ apps.